amirparsaro/bpFinalProject/README.md

 # The Library

 ## Overview
-The Library is a management system designed to streamline the organization and accessibility of books.
-It features dedicated roles for librarians and students, each with distinct functionalities.
+This project is a simple library management system featuring librarian and student accounts, each with their own set of options and functionalities.

 ## Features